-In the year ended 31 March 2020, the current service cost and costs from settlements and curtailments are charged against operating surplus.
+Since 31 March 2019, the current service cost and costs from settlements and curtailments are charged against operating surplus.
 Past service costs are recognised in the current reporting period within the income and expenditure account.
 Interest is calculated on the net defined benefit liability.
 Remeasurements are reported in other comprehensive income.
-Refer to Note 32 for more details
+Refer to Note 30 for more details.

-Notes to the financial statements cc.
+cc.
 Corporation Tax